microsoft/MixedRealityToolkit-Unity/Documentation/Input/CreateDataProvider.md

 # Creating an input system data provider

 The Mixed Reality Toolkit input system is an extensible system for enabling input device support.
-To add support for a new hardware platform, an input data provider may be required.
+To add support for a new hardware platform, a custom input data provider may be required.

 This article describes how to create custom data providers, also called device managers, for the input system.
 The example code shown here is from the [`WindowsMixedRealityDeviceManager`](xref:Microsoft.MixedReality.Toolkit.WindowsMixedReality.Input.WindowsMixedRealityDeviceManager).